facts-laboratory/facts-kit-v2/packages/packajs/README.md

 1. A react app `packajs generate web`
 2. A react renderer/package (component that can be installed on your app `npm i <package>`) `packajs generate renderer`.
+3. `packajs generate arc-web`.

+If you'd like to submit your own generator, you can submit a PR and add it to the [config](./src/common/constants.js)